 Caring For Other Pets in an Emergency

-When a tornado watch is given, you can begin preparations just in case they are needed.
+When a tornado watch is announced, begin preparations just in case they are needed.
 Locate your pets and put them in carriers or on leashes.
 You can put them in your predetermined safe place with food and water until the watch ends.

 Before an emergency happens, train cats and dogs to follow you to the basement or place of shelter on command.
 This can avoid a scramble when a warning occurs.
 Practice this training regularly as a game and reward with treats to keep your pets and you ready for any emergency.